valeriogalano/pensieriincodice-audiogram-generator/README.md

 # Use a configuration file and override an option
 python -m audiogram_generator --config config.yaml --episode 150

+# Process the most recent episode from the feed
+python -m audiogram_generator --episode last --soundbites all
 ```

 ### Dry‑run mode